 As usual, network parameter data points are entered in magnitude-angle, dB-angle or real-imaginary format (i.e. pairs of values) as specified by the option line.
-All entries in a data line are separated by one or more whitespace characters; a data line itself is terminated by a newline character (CR or CR/LF).
-Multiple data sets are allowed, but as mentioned above, they must be arranged in increasing order of frequency.
+All entries in a data line are separated by one or more whitespace characters; a data line itself is terminated by a newline character (CR or CR/LF)..